Clubhouse Update 4th July – COVID-19

 Club Opening Friday May 29th

-Following the announcement by the First Minister regarding the “covid-19-framework-decision-making-scotlands-route-map-through-out-crisis” we hope to open the course for play on Friday subject to strict guidance.
+Following the announcement by the First Minister regarding the “covid-19-framework-decision-making-scotlands-route-map-through-out-crisis” the course is open for play subject to strict guidance.
 The course will be open to members only and will be restricted to 2 Ball play only.
 All players must adhere to the guidance which is non negotiable and can be downloaded here.

 Members wishing to renew their subscription can do so by making payment over the telephone on the above number.